 Ruby Bailey was a member of the International Ladies Garment Workers Union as a master beader.
 According to a New York Amsterdam-Star News article, April 9, 1949, Hollywood costume designer Adrian saw her designs at the St. Regis hotel and selected some to be adapted for his designs.

-Bailey is famous for her “Bugs” cocktail dress, printed with webs and adorned with silhouetted spiders and jeweled bees, worn to the “Bugs” Cotton Extravaganza held at Lenox Avenue’s legendary Savoy Ballroom in 1953-54.
+Bailey is famous for her “Bugs” cocktail dress, printed with webs and adorned with silhouetted spiders and jeweled bees, worn to the “Bugs” Cotton Extravaganza held at Lenox Avenue’s legendary Savoy Ballroom in 1953-54 in Harlem, NY.

 Pearl Bailey (no relation) in her performance on Broadway in Hello Dolly, 1967 (pictured on the right).